mobilecoinfoundation/mcips/text/0000-confidential-token-ids.md

 Note that the untrusted portion of the node software knows how many transactions are in each block, and this is not considered statistically relevant information with respect to confidentiality.
 In other words, the current fee aggregation behavior is not meant as a confidentiality measure, purely as a space-saving measure.

-### Fee Ratio and Transaction Sorting
+### Fee Priority and Transaction Sorting

 Currently the [WellFormedTxContext](https://github.com/mobilecoinfoundation/mobilecoin/blob/a092039a4a5cc7f5e3e16eeadd0b2bc3a12667ae/consensus/enclave/api/src/lib.rs#L50) contains the fee, which must be used by untrusted to [sort transactions](https://github.com/mobilecoinfoundation/mobilecoin/blob/a092039a4a5cc7f5e3e16eeadd0b2bc3a12667ae/consensus/enclave/api/src/lib.rs#L131) when [combining transactions](https://github.com/mobilecoinfoundation/mobilecoin/blob/a092039a4a5cc7f5e3e16eeadd0b2bc3a12667ae/consensus/service/src/tx_manager/untrusted_interfaces.rs#L40) for consideration by the enclave, prioritizing higher fees for inclusion in the block during periods of network congestion.
 In order to keep the `token_id` confidential, we must provide a mechanism for untrusted to accurately sort transactions before asking the enclave to do work on the transactions, without revealing the `token_id`, and at the same time, allowing for different asset types to express differing minimum fee requirements.

-To derive a sorting order without revealing the transaction type, the `fee` in the WellFormedTxContext becomes a `fee_ratio`, which is calculated based on the ratio between the minimum fees configured by the node operator on startup.
-For example, the network operators may have configured the following fees:
+To derive a sorting order without revealing the transaction type, the `fee` in the `WellFormedTxContext` derives a `priority`, which is calculated based on some ratio between the minimum fees configured by the node operator on startup.
+For example, the network operators may have configured the following minimum fees:

 ```
 {